 50. Research beforehand and observe societal and cultural norms around the world.
 Know what to do and what not to do.
 Be an ambassador for America and show the rest of the world that the negative stereotypes are wrong.

 51. Bring a toiletry bag on board a long flight.
-Before arrival at your destination, brush your teeth, comb your hair, and wash your face.
+Before arriving at your destination, brush your teeth, comb your hair, and wash your face.
 It’s rejuvenating and will make the long customs queue, baggage claim, and transportation to your hotel bearable.